CHIA-AN-YANG/Restaurant-List/readme.md

 Restaurant List is a private restaurant collection for foodies.
 You can view your favorite restaurants here.
 Add, modify, and record your own favorite restaurant with this restaurant list!

+You can also interact with its online version at: https://powerful-everglades-45881.herokuapp.com/

 ## Installation

 You can clone this project from here: [github link](https://github.com/CHIA-AN-YANG/Restaurant-List.git)